WYCM

-WYCM (95.7 FM "MeTV Music 95.7") is a radio station in Lafayette, Indiana, owned by William Fielder, III's Coastal Television, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WSHY and WAZY-FM.
-The studios are located at 3824 South 18th Street in Lafayette with the tower facility located in rural eastern Warren County, IN near Greenhill, Indiana.
+WYCM (95.7 FM "MeTV Music 95.7") is a radio station licensed to Attica, Indiana, United States, serving the Lafayette metropolitan area.
+The station is owned by Coastal Television Broadcasting Company, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WSHY and WAZY-FM.
+The studios are located at 3824 South 18th Street in Lafayette with the tower facility located in rural eastern Warren County, near Greenhill, Indiana.